daggerok/daggerok.github.io/src/blog/2024-ICT-Mentorship-2024/README.md

 high after a long prior run in London.
 It might be a reversal.
 If there was a stop run and Breaker and FVG was form, then we can use Model 2022, OTE and Breaker trade, but most important is to trade internal FVG in Breaker if it's available!

+Best iFVG is forming when we have, for example, stop hunt with breaker and there is inefficiency was formed in breaker range.
+That inefficiency is a very strong candidate for high probability iFVG.

 The very first FVG prior to stop run (reversal) because it's a change in the state of delivery.
 If there is no that FVG, then we are trading Breaker.